 This project replaces power lines buried in the dirt more than 40 years ago with more modern, reliable lines.
-We began this project in 2012 and plan to finish in 2029.
-When we finish, we’ll have upgraded 7,000,000 feet of power lines!
+We began this project in 2012 and plan to finish in 2035.
+When we finish, we’ll have upgraded 7,000,000 feet of power lines.

 Sometimes, we will need to replace underground equipment with above ground equipment.
-You will recognize these as pale green, metal boxes that provide a place to route power lines to different paths — sort of like intersections on a street.
+Green metal boxes will mark these places.
+The boxes provide a place to route power lines to different paths — sort of like intersections on a street.

-Installing above ground equipment will help us more quickly restore power to customers if there’s an outage because they’re easier to access and are also safer for our crews to work on.
+Installing above-ground equipment will help us restore power more quickly.
+They’re easier to access and are for our crews to work on.

-Our work may impact landscaping and other customer property, like fencing.
+Our work might affect landscaping and customer property like fencing.
 In these cases, we will visit with you before working on your property to find the best solution for everyone.